Skip to main content

 • toolType: Tool type, with optional values: model-model function, service-service function, ui-page function, mcp-MCP service, externalApi-external API

 • args: Parameters.
-If it's a pre-tool-call event and "Include data in event messages" is enabled, args contains the tool's input parameters; if it's a post-tool-call event and "Include data in event messages" is enabled, args contains the tool's return value.
+If it's a pre-tool-call event and "Include data in event messages" is enabled, args contains the tool's input args; if it's a post-tool-call event and "Include data in event messages" is enabled, args contains the tool's return value.

 After binding the assistant in a page, you can subscribe to tool call events.
 For subscription methods, see Subscribing to Tool Events in Pages